 4. Get Yourself an Airmiles Credit Card

-This is pretty basic but it’s amazing how many of us avid travellers fail to acknowledge the value of an airmiles credit card.
+This is pretty basic but it’s amazing how many of us avid travelers fail to acknowledge the value of an airmiles credit card.
 Not only do you gain points every time you spend locally and overseas, but your also enjoy credit card travel rewards including complimentary in-flight meals with AirAsia-Citi Gold Visa card, or even car rental discounts with the Standard Chartered WorldMiles MasterCard.
-What can you do with these airmile points?
+What can you do with these airmiles points?
 Convert them into miles with your preferred airline operator and redeem more flight tickets!

 5. Visit the Islands, Discover Hiking Spots and Rent a Bicycle Around our Local Cities

 Perhentian Island never fails especially if you’re into diving or if you’re into hiking, we’re home to a few hiking spots (Tabur West and Tabur East or Broga Hill).

 You can even choose to be adventurous in Taman Negara, or enjoy the sights of Lake Garden.
 Make a short trip to Cameron Highlands, or enjoy the Mount Kinabalu National Park.
 Don’t forget our local cities like Ipoh, Penang and Melaka where you can easily rent a bicycle for as little as RM8 per hour and tour the local sites including the lovely mural and street art displays while also making quick pit stops to excite your taste buds in local cuisine.

 google street view

 October 24, 2019 at 4:30 am